safespring/docs/content/backup/howto/bare-metal-tbmr.md

 ##### 1. Retrieve the bootable ISO image

-The bootable ISOs of TBMR are available at IPnett's [distribution site](https://api.cloud.ipnett.se/dist/tbmr/Linux/).
+The bootable ISOs of TBMR are available at Safespring's [distribution site](https://api.cloud.ipnett.se/dist/tbmr/Linux/).
 Note that there is one version for 32-bit architectures and another for 64-bit.

 ##### 2. Prepare bootable media (DVD or USB) with this bootable image